praveen450/reactToDoAssessment/README.md

 To-Do Task application is developed with the requirement from https://github.com/jwo/react-assessment </br>
 </br>

-1.Get reactToDoAssessment folder from  https://github.com/jwo/react-assessment .
+1.This reactToDoAssessment repo has "To-Do Application" from  https://github.com/jwo/react-assessment .
-This is the React Application with web services https://practiceapi.devmountain.com/api/.
+This is the React, Redux Application with web services https://practiceapi.devmountain.com/api/.
 Open this code with visual studio code. </br>
 2. Install all Dependencies with "npm istall". </br>
 3. And do "npm start" to open this To-Do Application.
 </br>